 The APS Bridge Program aims at enhancing diversity in physics graduate education.
 The program welcomes, trains, and successfully sends off Master's students to do a Ph.D. in Physics.
 Although open to everyone, the program especially welcomes students from groups of the population that are underrepresented in physics.

-The Keck Energy and Materials Research Program (KEMP @ CSULB) aims at developing an interdisciplinary Materials Science Degree Option.
-The project takes place under the umbrella of the College of Natural Sciences and Mathematics and involves faculty and undergraduate students of the both the Physics and Astronomy Department and the Chemistry and Biochemistry Department.
+The Keck Energy and Materials Research Program (KEMP) is an interdisciplinary Materials Science Degree Option.
+The project takes place under the umbrella of the College of Natural Sciences and Mathematics and involves faculty and undergraduate students of both the Physics and Astronomy Department and the Chemistry and Biochemistry Department.

 The Physics Teacher Education Coalition (PhysTEC) addresses the shortage of qualified teachers of Physics and physical sciences in the United States.
 The program improves and promotes the education of future physics and physical science teachers.